 Steve joined D&S in 1994.
-In his practice, he performs tax services as well as business and financial planning for individuals and closely held businesses.
-He frequently works with clients in the real estate industry and in the legal profession, including both law firms and individual attorneys.
+In his practice, he performs tax compliance services as well as tax planning for individuals and closely held businesses.
+He frequently works with clients in the real estate industry, the medical field and in the legal profession, including both law firms and individual attorneys.

 Steve majored in accounting at Drexel University and graduated with a Bachelor of Science degree in business administration.
-He also received a Master of Science degree in taxation from Philadelphia University.
+He also received a Master of Taxation degree from Philadelphia University.
 He is a member of both the American and Pennsylvania Institutes of Certified Public Accountants.
 In 2014, Steve was recognized by SmartCEO magazine as a finalist for Accountant of the Year.
+He serves as co-president of the Terri Lynn Lokoff Childcare Foundation, an organization dedicated to improving early care and education for thousands of children around the country.

-A native of Philadelphia, Steve resides in its suburbs with his wife and children.
+A native of Philadelphia, Steve resides in its suburbs with his wife.
 He is an avid sports fan who enjoys playing in a softball league, attending professional baseball games with his family and playing golf.
-In addition to his passion for sports, Steve enjoys movies and theater.
+In addition to his passion for sports, Steve enjoys going movies and concerts.

 Scouting Report - Opportunity Funds, While New, Merit Scrutiny - Construction & Real Estate, Spring 2019